hhandika/segui/website/docs/gui-usage/align-concat.md

 ## Partition format

 The app supports Charset, NEXUS, and RAxML.
 The charset option only works when the output is NEXUS.
 It also allows to set to codon model partition.
 Use the `show more` button to see the options.

-## Running the task

-Click the `Run` button labeled `Concatenate` to start the task.
-We recommend to not leave the app window while the task is running.
-The app will display the output in the output tab bar once it's done.

 ## Output file